 However I also experimented with a more aggressive technique.
 The aggressive way would be to treat any new setup as a fresh individual trade on top of the remaining core position.
 The main idea is to set a proper stop loss which is only active for this recent trade but has no meaning for the core position.
 Once the stop is triggered without it being a red flag, I would go on and only exit the size entered at the last proper setup, while keeping the core position intact.
 Only if the stop loss violation constitutes a major red flag do I close the entire position.
 As a result of this aggressive technique I allow the overall position in a stock to exceed my normal max position size by up to 50%.
 If my normal size is 17% I would allow it to go as high as 25% sometimes.
 I also track those trades individually in order to collect data on them.

-Keep in mind that the conservative “refill” approach mentioned first has a built-in pyramiding effect already.
+Keep in mind that the conservative “refill” approach mentioned first comes with a built-in pyramiding effect already.
 Filling up your regular position size in a winning trade means that the position size grows with your account size.
-The degree of this pyramiding effect obviously depends on your account growth and on the way to you calculate position size % (refer to chapter 4: How to account for open profits).
+The degree of this pyramiding effect obviously depends on your account growth and how you calculate position size % (refer to chapter 4: How to account for open profits).

-Jedi Mind Trick #2: Secure a base profit/risk multiple with the help of partial scale-outs into strength
+Mind Trick #2: Secure your base profit/risk multiple via scale-outs

 Once your trade is up the desired risk multiple you should take measures to not let it turn into a loss again.